As Dion Lisle often says: Digital is when you enter the data once. In the B2B world, we are not there yet.

 1/ Level: E-mails

 Talking to a lot of heavy travelers, they are super happy that taxi apps, hotels, and airlines send them the invoice per mail.
 That way they don’t need to deal with paper receipts or invoices during their travels.
 They don’t need to scan them for their expense reports.
 They “just” need to download them and attach them to the report.
 Some go as far as that they automatically forward the mail to a different system, which does the scanning (data extraction) of the data.
 From here, the paper or digitized invoices are given to the accounting team for the (manual) bookkeeping.

 Products like CData enable developers to link different software services used by a company.
 In our example case, the traveling employee can use a scanning app on their smartphone.
 The company’s IT can create a 3rd party connector.
 Then a link between the scan app, the connector and your company’s ERP will enable a direct transfer of the scanned data between the services.

 3/ Level: Direct integration

-Can seamless process be achieved in a B2B context?
+Can a seamless process be achieved in a B2B context?

 On a recent panel on the topic of “Digitalizing the urban landscape” the CPO of Wirecard Susane Steidl together with executives from BMW, Daimler and Accenture talked about the need for a seamless customer experience powered by the data from the payment provider.
 Talking about the future Ryan Campbell from Discover presented different use cases where this scenario can increase the added value for all stakeholders.
 He emphasized the point that such customer experience should be the goal in a B2B context too.

 For the business front-end, the traveling sales teams, such a solution enables a B2C like seamless processes.
-However, the company’s backend, the accounting and controlling teams, still has to deal with interrupted data flows and manual processes.
+However, the company’s backend, the accounting, and controlling teams, still have to deal with interrupted data flows and manual processes.
 In order to solve the B2B process chain holistically, we need two additional layers of information.